Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgage loans.

 “If someone’s sole source of income is social security disability, it would be hard to save money for a down payment,” says Brian Sullivan, spokesperson for the U.S. Department of Housing and Urban Development in Washington, D.C.
 “The first rule of thumb if you are buying a first home whether on disability or not is to undergo some counseling.
 I know when I bought my first house, I didn’t have a clue.
 I learned the hard way about homeownership.”

 LaCroix said the counseling was a 2 ½ hour workshop that was very informative.
-She is among more than 90 families who have become homeowners in Connecticut since the HOYO program began in 1995, says Norbert Deslauriers, vice president of Single Family Mortgage Programs for HOYO.
+She is among more than 90 families who secured an affordable mortgage and became homeowners in Connecticut since the HOYO program began in 1995, says Norbert Deslauriers, vice president of Single Family Mortgage Programs for HOYO.

-The candidates have to have certain income levels, be a first-time home buyer or not owned a home in three years, and someone in the home has to have a disability.
+Qualifying candidates must have certain income levels, be a first-time home buyer or someone who has not owned a home in three years, and a person in the home has to have a disability.
 The term is a 30-year fixed loan.

-What other options are out there for those on disability to buy a house?
+What other options are out there for those on disability to buy a new home?

 Habitat for Humanity